LukeShortCloud/rootpages/src/ansible.rst

 There is also support for Windows modules.
 Ansible is executed on a control node that runs on Linux, using Python.
 A remote connection to WinRM (via HTTPS, by default) is made and then modules are executed remotely using PowerShell commands.
 [31]

 Starting with Ansible 2.4, it has a 1 year life cycle.
-The first 4 months of the release get general bug and security updates, the next 4 months get general bug and security updates, and the last 4 months only get major bug and security updates.
+The first 4 months of the release get general bug and security updates.
+The next 4 months get major bug and security updates.
+Finally, the last 4 months only get security updates.
 [63]

 Official documentation: